Multica Docs

 Once it's up:

-Before any public deployment, make sure .env has APP_ENV=production.
+Before any public deployment, make sure .env has APP_ENV=production and MULTICA_DEV_VERIFICATION_CODE is empty.

 1. Sign up at Resend and get an API key